 Do the account team members care about what happens outside their local markets?

 Not so simple in executing.

-* In Korea, the term used for “piddly” is “juikorimahnhahn” (or 쥐꼬리만한 for our Korean readers), which loosely translated means “small as a mouse’s tail.”
+Note: In Korea, the term used to describe the “piddly” size of the project would likely be “juikorimahnhahn” (or 쥐꼬리만한 for our Korean readers), which loosely translated means “small as a mouse’s tail.”

 At this point, the conclusion depends on whether the U.S. office can work out some type of quid pro quo, sweeten the budget or escalate the issue.
 They probably end up exhausting more time than it would have taken to handle the project.

 Now contrast this scenario with what actually happened working with us:

 This led to the baton being passed to the account person in Seoul who worked with the team to make it happen.

 In the grand scheme of any client campaign, one story in a foreign market does not constitute a breakthrough.